X

 Traveling and re-entering the US will grant individuals F-1 Student status immediately upon re-entry to the US (as long as they enter with the Form I-20 and a valid F1 Visa).
 This is a more immediate option to gain F-1 status, versus applying for reinstatement with USCIS (applications may take up to 12+months for a decision, and approval is not guaranteed).

-You are considered to be in lawful status in the U.S. while your application is being processed.
-You are required to continue to study, but you are not eligible to work on or off campus.
+You are considered to be in lawful status in the U.S. while your application is being processed, but you must continue to maintain the requirements for F1 status during the application process.
+You are required to continue to study full time, but you are not eligible to work on or off campus.

 If your request for reinstatement is denied, you will have to depart the U.S. immediately.